MallowTech/rails_tips/README.md

 # rails_tips
-Tip for a day in rails
+Rails tip for the day